turbot/steampipe-docs/docs/cloud/develop/api.md

 ```

 By default, the results are in JSON.
-You can get the results in other formats simple by adding a file name with the appropriate extension to the path.
+You can get the results in other formats by adding a file name with the appropriate extension to the path.
 You can get your results in CSV:

 ```bash
 curl -H "Authorization: Bearer ${STEAMPIPE_CLOUD_TOKEN}" \